 Take note of small details and important events.
 I know that having ADHD can make us get easily distracted and forgetful, but still try to make a conscious effort to remember important days.
 Set reminders on your smartphone and write down notes if this is difficult.
 This will show your ADHD or non-ADHD partner that you care for them and want to make the relationship work.

 Consequently, try to be careful with your words.
-Sometimes, even if we don't intend to hurt the feelings of our partner, we can utter little things that may mean a lot to them.
+Sometimes, even if we don't intend to hurt our partner's feelings, we can utter little things that may mean a lot to them.
 Remember that ADHD symptoms don't define a person.

 ADHD Partner: It's Okay To Ask For Help